 M Lee Schmidt, PhD has developed a successful career focused on understanding and utilizing molecular diagnostic platforms for advanced medical diagnostics and human disease research.
 He has worked in cutting-edge cancer research for the University of Louisville for 10 years, been the Chief Science Officer of NovaDX for two years, and is a Founder, Partner, and Product Development and Scientific Affairs Manager for Clear Laboratory Solutions, LLC.
 He holds a PhD in Biochemistry and Molecular Biology from the University of Louisville where he graduated with both the Dean's Citation and Guy Stevenson Award for the top doctoral graduate.
 Dr Schmidt is in charge of developing new diagnostic assays for a variety of human pathogen infections for his clients using services from Clear Laboratory Solutions.

-Founder & Medical Director, Penn North Centers For Advanced Wound Care, Erie, PA
+Founder & Medical Director, Penn North Centers for Advanced Wound Care

 Jarrod Shapiro, DPMAssociate Professor, College of Podiatric Medicine

 Western University of Health Sciences, Pomona, CA